Phantom cosmological model with observational constraints in $f(Q)$ gravity: The model

 To obtain the cosmological parameters, a well defined form of $f(Q)$ is needed, so that the analysis of the cosmological model can be performed.
 Capozziello et al. \cite{Capozziello2022} have assumed the Pade's approximation to compute a numerical reconstruction of the cosmological observables up to high redshifts.
 This can reduce the convergence issues associated with standard cosmographic methods and provides an effective method for describing cosmological observables up to high redshifts.
 Using the relation $Q = 6H^{2}$ to reconstruct $f(Q)$ through a numerical inversion procedure, the best analytical match to numerical outcomes is given by the function,

-where $\alpha$, $\beta$ and $n$ are model parameters.
-There are several $f(Q)$ models which shares the same background evolution as in $\Lambda CDM$, while leaving precise and measurable effects on cosmological observables, but the function $f(Q) = \alpha + \beta Q^{n}$ suggests small deviations from the $\Lambda CDM$ model as the redshift increases.
+where $\alpha$, $\beta$ and $n$ are free model parameters, the parameter $n > 1$ is a real number responsible for the accelerating phase in the early universe \cite{Capozziello2022a}.
+There are several $f(Q)$ models which shares the same background evolution as in $\Lambda CDM$, while leaving precise and measurable effects on cosmological observable.
+But with the increase in redshift, the function $f(Q) = \alpha + \beta Q^{n}$ suggests small deviations from the $\Lambda CDM$ model.
 For $\alpha = 0$, $\beta = 1$ and $n = 1$, one can recover the aforementioned class of theories with the same background evolution as in GR.